Competitor ComparisonStanleyLinkedInHead of Content

 They don't compete for the same outcome.
 Stanley makes you a better writer at the output stage.
 Griot makes AI a more accurate writer for you at the input stage.

 For individual creators who write their own content and want direct coaching feedback, Stanley solves a real problem.
-For agencies, ghostwriters, and anyone managing content across multiple people, the data infrastructure problem is the one that unlocks scale — and coaching doesn't touch it.
+For anyone who's tired of AI that doesn't sound like them — and wants a head of content who can actually fix that — Griot is the setup that makes the difference.

 FAQ